Bulla Regia: Buildings

 In the unique domus architecture developed in the city, a ground-level storey, open to the warming winter sun, stood above a subterranean level, built round a two-story atrium.
 Open-bottomed terracotta bottle-shapes were built into vaulting.
 Water sprinkled on the floors brought the colors of the mosaics to life while they provided cooling by evaporation.

 In the House of the Hunt, the basilica, with an apse at its head, a transept and dependent spaces opening into what would be the nave if it were a church, has been instanced (Thébert) as an example of the conjunction between public architecture and the domus of the ruling class in the fourth century, spaces soon to be Christianized as churches and cathedrals.

 The subtle colors and shading and the modelling of three-dimensional forms of the finest mosaics at Bulla Regia are not surpassed by any in North Africa, where the Roman art of mosaic floors reached its fullest development.
 The mosaic of a haloed Amphitrite (House of Amphitrite) is often illustrated (see image above).

+A temple complex at Bulla Regia dates to the time of Emperor Septimius Severus and features intricate mosaic floors, opus sectile decorations, and paintings.
+An inscription confirms that the emperor and his sons, Geta and Caracalla, were venerated at the site.

+A Temple of Apollo has also been identified at the site.
+In its courtyard, abandonment deposits over the paved surface yielded the remains of a woman who had worn a slave collar made out of lead.
+The tag states that the wearer had fled from Bulla Regia and instructs the finder to detain her; it includes the words "Adultera meretrix," taken by scholars either as a slave name or as an insulting descriptor (which scholar Jennifer Trimble notes would amount to something like "a slutty prostitute").